Brennen-Hill/Brennen-Hill.github.io/_projects/quantum-compiler.md

 1.  **Hypothesis and Test:** I formulated hypotheses about the function of specific bits or bit-fields within the 32-bit instruction word.
 2.  **Empirical Validation:** I wrote small compiler passes to generate specific binaries based on these hypotheses.
 These binaries were then validated against the existing QICK codebase's simulation and binary-processing tools, which can be run on a standard computer..
 3.  **Iterative Mapping:** By observing the output and behavior within the QICK software environment, I systematically mapped the function of each bit.
-This involved discovering the hierarchical dependencies within the instruction format—determining how certain bits acted as "control flags" that changed the meaning of other bit-fields.
+This involved discovering the hierarchical dependencies within the instruction format, determining how certain bits acted as "control flags" that changed the meaning of other bit-fields.
 4.  **Full ISA Reconstruction:** This rigorous, empirical process was repeated until a complete and accurate map of the tProcessor's executable binary format was constructed.
 This validated map became the foundation for the low-level "Assembly API" and the compiler's final code-generation pass.

 ---